igenesys/dosmax-activity-log/replit.md

-✓ Completely rebuilt admin-script.js to fix syntax errors and brace matching issues ✓ Consolidated multiple jQuery(document).ready blocks into single clean implementation ✓ Enhanced AJAX debugging with comprehensive console logging for troubleshooting
+✓ Completely rebuilt admin-script.js to fix syntax errors and brace matching issues ✓ Consolidated multiple jQuery(document).ready blocks into single clean implementation ✓ Enhanced AJAX debugging with comprehensive console logging for troubleshooting ✓ Fixed "$ is not a function" error by replacing jQuery text escaping with vanilla JavaScript ✓ Created proper escapeHtml function using document.createElement for safe HTML escaping ✓ Eliminated jQuery dependency issues in formatLogDetails function

 # User Preferences